jquintozamora/react-es6-webpack-minimal-starter-template/Readme.md

 ### Install Project dependencies
 As we have yarn, instead of using npm i to install all our dependencies in our node_modules folder, we will use just yarn.
-***Note*: you need to be sure your are inside the project folder because yarn will look for package.json file.*
+*Note: you need to be sure your are inside the project folder because yarn will look for package.json file.*

 ```
 $ cd react-es6-webpack-minimal-starter-template